 The company acts as a financing vehicle for its parent company IIC Bristol Infrastructure Limited.
-As such, the company does not generate any turnover or have any costs other than financing costs, which are onloaned to Bristol PFI Limited.
-The company would therefore only be impacted by the coronavirus outbreak insofar as this impacted the ability of Bristol PFI Limited to service its debt obligations to the company.
-The impact of the coronavirus outbreak on Bristol PFI Limited is detailed in the Director's report of that company's annual financial statements for the year ended 31 December 2021.
-There is expected to be no impact on the cashflows of Bristol PFI Limited and therefore the director's consider that Bristol PFI Limited will be able to service its debt obligations to the company as they fall due.
+As such, the company does not generate any turnover or have any costs other than financing costs, which are on-loaned to Bristol PFI Limited.
+The company would only be impacted if Bristol PFI Ltd is unable to service its debt obligations to the company.
+However, as noted in the Director's report of Bristol PFI Ltd the Directors consider that Bristol PFI Ltd will be able to service its debt obligations to the company as they fall due.
 Consequently, the director's consider that the company will be able to meet its own debt obligations in turn.